Korean cryptocurrency opportunities in 2023

 - With our preferred Korean bank, open a multi-currency corporate bank account with US$ and won.
 See this page regarding our ‘guaranteed corporate bank account opening or your money back’ policy.
-If required, Healy Consultants Group PLC can offer our multi-national Clients a professional passive nominee resident bank signatory.
+If required, Healy Consultants Group can offer our multi-national Clients a professional passive nominee resident bank signatory.

 - Inject at least US$100,000 paid-up share capital into the Korean multi-currency corporate bank account.
 These funds can be later used to purchase Korean cryptocurrency.

-- Because Korean crypto exchanges currently do not allow corporate holders of cryptocurrency wallets to convert their crypto into fiat, Healy Consultants Group PLC supplies our multi-national Clients with a professional passive resident nominee director.
+- Because Korean crypto exchanges currently do not allow corporate holders of cryptocurrency wallets to convert their crypto into fiat, Healy Consultants Group supplies our multi-national Clients with a professional passive resident nominee director.

 - Secure multiple Korean cryptocurrency wallets with the top four local exchanges including i) Bithumb, ii) Coinone, iii) Upbit and iv) Korbit.
 Ensure the Korean exchange is registered as a Virtual Asset Service Provider (VASP).

 - Liquidate Korean cryptocurrency gains into the won corporate bank account.
 The average daily liquidation limit is US$100,000 and the exchange withdrawal fees range from 0.0005 to 0.0015 BTC.
 To withdraw Bitcoins directly – $20 to $60 for one BTC at $40,000.

 - Over the following months, repatriate the Korean earnings to overseas bank accounts.